 All of the Council's invoices are paid by a central Creditors team.
-This team currently produces two BACS runs, and all invoices due that have been received by the team in advance of their weekly deadline will be paid at this time.
+This team currently produces one BACS run per week, and all invoices due that have been received by the team in advance of their weekly deadline will be paid at this time.